jhovgaard/autoonline/README.md

 Auto Online for poe.xyz.is
 ==========

+Notice: I'm not developing on this project anymore.
+Feel free to send pull requests or make a fork.

 ![Auto Online for poe.xyz.is](https://raw.github.com/jhovgaard/autoonline/master/autoonline.png)

 Simple application that detects if Path of Exile is running.
 When it's running the app automatically keeps you online on poe.xyz.is.